-- pH ranged between 7.14 and 7.42 during the deployment period, with an average of 7.26 pH units. - The pH data was consistent throughout the deployment, however, a high stage event in late August coincided with a slight decrease in pH for a period of time until it returned to background levels.
+- pH ranged between 6.83 and 7.25 during the deployment period, with an average of 7.11 pH units. - The pH data was consistent mid-November onwards, but was variable for the first month of deployment.
+During that time, pH dropped slightly on numerous occasions before slowly rebounding to background levels.
 This is likely due to the addition of slightly acidic rain entering the watershed from precipitation events at this time (see Appendix). - pH readings remained within the acceptable range for the protection of aquatic life as outlined by the Canadian Council of Ministers of the Environment (CCME) (2007) throughout the deployment.